A topological characterization of symplectic fillings of Seifert 3-manifolds: Abstract

 \section{Abstract}

-In this paper, we investigate a relation between rational blowdown surgery and minimal symplectic fillings of a given Seifert 3-manifold with a canonical contact structure.
-Consequently, we determine a necessary and sufficient condition for a minimal symplectic filling of a Seifert 3-manifold satisfying certain conditions to be obtained by a sequence of rational blowdowns from the minimal resolution of the corresponding weighted homogeneous surface singularity.
+In this paper, we investigate a surgical interpretation for minimal symplectic fillings of a given Seifert 3-manifold equipped with a canonical contact structure.
+Consequently, we determine a necessary and sufficient condition for a minimal symplectic filling of a Seifert 3-manifold satisfying certain conditions to be obtained by a sequence of rational blowdown surgery from the minimal resolution of the corresponding weighted homogeneous surface singularity.
+Furthermore, as an application, we prove that every minimal symplectic filling of a large family of Seifert 3-manifolds with a canonical contact structure is in fact realized as a Milnor fiber of the corresponding weighted homogeneous surface singularity in the Appendix.